andybarry/procman-zcm/doc/content/design.md

 transmitting commands, and simply displays the state of the deputies.
 Observer mode is useful in situations where you want to simply observe the state of a running system.
-Examples of this include situations where the active sheriff is running without a GUI, and also when replaying an LCM log file that contains deputy status message (using the LCM log playback tools).
+Examples of this include situations where the active sheriff is running without a GUI, and also when replaying an ZCM log file that contains deputy status message (using the ZCM log playback tools).